Codeplain-ai/plain2code_client/README.md

 - For more details on the Plain format, see the [Plain language specification](Plain-language-specification.md).
 - For step-by-step instructions for creating your first Plain project see the [Kickstart your plain project](Starting_a_plain_project_from_scratch.md).
 - For complete CLI documentation and usage examples, see [plain2code CLI documentation](plain2code_cli_documentation.md).
-- For details on setting up your environment, see the [platform specifics](Platform_specifics).